christianschuler8989/PauseProcessing/README.md

 # Pause Processing at ESSV 2024

 * Can We See Your Response Before You Speak?
 Exploring Linguistic Information Found In Inter-Utterance Pause
  + [Slides](https://christianschuler8989.github.io/PauseProcessing-Slides-ESSV/#/slide-1) for presenting Pause Processing on the ESSV 2024.
  + [Paper (TODO)]() published as part of (TODO: ESSV 2024 Proceedings)

 * [ESSV 2024](https://www.essv.de/essv2024/Main/HomePage)
 35th Konferenz Elektronische Sprachsignalverarbeitung / Conference on Electronic Speechsignal Processing

 * [ESSV Archive](https://www.essv.de/)
 The ESSV Archive contains the publications of the past years.
+You can browse and download the individual papers and citations.

 * [Code for Presentation Slides](https://github.com/christianschuler8989/PauseProcessing-Slides-ESSV)
 This Repository, you are currently looking at (for linking from somewhere else).